-Now that we have successfully constructed a peptide identification pipeline, we can assign this information to the corresponding feature signals.
+Now that we have successfully constructed a peptide identification pipeline, we can add quantification capabilities to our workflow.

 - Add a FeatureFinderCentroided node from Community Nodes > OpenMS > Quantitation which gets input from the first output port of the ZipLoopStart node.
-Also, add an IDMapper node (from Community Nodes > OpenMS > Identification Processing) which receives input from the FeatureFinderCentroided node (Port 1) and the IDFilter node (Port 0).
+Also, add an IDMapper node (from Community Nodes > OpenMS > ID Processing) which receives input from the FeatureFinderCentroided node (Port 1) and the ID Metanode (or IDFilter node (Port 0) if you haven't used the Metanode).
 The output of the IDMapper node is then connected to an in port of the ZipLoopEnd node. - FeatureFinderCentroided finds and quantifies peptide ion signals contained in the MS1 data.
 It reduces the entire signal, i.e., all peaks explained by one and the same peptide ion signal, to a single peak at the maximum of the chromatographic elution profile of the monoisotopic mass trace of this peptide ion and assigns an overall intensity. - FeatureFinderCentroided produces a featureXML file as output, containing only quantitative information of so-far unidentified peptide signals.
 In order to annotate these with the corresponding ID information, we need the IDMapper node. - Run your pipeline and inspect the results of the IDMapper node in TOPPView.
 Open the mzML file of your data to display the raw peak intensities. - To assess how well the feature finding worked, you can project the features contained in the featureXML file on the raw data contained in the mzML file.
 To this end, open the featureXML file in TOPPView by clicking on File Open file and add it to a new layer (Open in New layer).
 The features are now visualized on top of your raw data.
 If you zoom in on a small region, you should be able to see the individual boxes around features that have been detected (see Fig. 14).
 If you hover over the the feature centroid (small circle indicating the chromatographic apex of monoisotopic trace) additional information of the feature is displayed.